Enable private connectivity using AWS PrivateLink

 Step 3: Register PrivateLink objects

-Within the account console, several types of objects are relevant for PrivateLink configuration:
+Several types of objects are relevant for PrivateLink configuration:

-For back-end VPC endpoints, ensure the region field matches both your workspace region and the region of the AWS VPC endpoints you’re registering.
+- For back-end VPC endpoints, ensure the region field matches your workspace region and the region of the AWS VPC endpoints you’re registering.
 For front-end PrivateLink, the region field must match your transit VPC region and the region of the AWS VPC endpoint for the workspace’s front-end connection.

-To register your back-end and front-end VPC endpoints, follow the instructions in Manage VPC endpoint registrations.
+- To register your back-end and front-end VPC endpoints, follow the instructions in Manage VPC endpoint registrations.

-Network configurations (only required for back-end VPC endpoints): Network configurations detail information about a customer-managed VPC and include two back-end PrivateLink configuration fields.
+- Network configurations (only required for back-end VPC endpoints): Network configurations detail information about a customer-managed VPC and include two back-end PrivateLink configuration fields.

-To create a network configuration, see Create network configurations for custom VPC deployment.
-For comprehensive requirements for customer-managed VPCs, their subnets, and security groups, see Configure a customer-managed VPC.
+- To create a network configuration, see Create network configurations for custom VPC deployment.
+For comprehensive requirements for customer-managed VPCs, subnets, and security groups, see Configure a customer-managed VPC.
 In the Back-end private connectivity section, set the fields to your back-end VPC endpoint registrations as follows:

-In the first field, select the VPC endpoint registration for the secure cluster connectivity relay.
+- In the first field, select the VPC endpoint registration for the secure cluster connectivity relay.

-In the second field, choose the VPC endpoint registration for the workspace (REST APIs).
+- In the second field, choose the VPC endpoint registration for the workspace (REST APIs).

-Private access configurations: A workspace’s private access configuration object includes settings for AWS PrivateLink connectivity.
+- Private access configurations: A workspace’s private access configuration object includes settings for AWS PrivateLink connectivity.
 You can use a single private access settings object for multiple workspaces in the same AWS region.
 To create a private access settings (PAS) object, see Manage private access settings.

 Step 4: Create or update your workspace with PrivateLink objects